danielpovlsen/android-native-gles/README.md

 ## Building

 First, from the command line in the project root, create the build files using `android update project`.
-We are setting the build SDK version to 18 and giving our project the name Angles.
+We are setting the build SDK version to 10 and giving our project the name Angles.

-	android update project --path . --target android-18 --name Angles
+	android update project --path . --target android-10 --name Angles

+To find out which SDK target versions are installed use

+	android list targets

 Next, compile the native code